 After a trucking accident, some people wait too long to talk to an attorney.
 What people don’t realize is that the trucking company and insurance company are not waiting around to gather evidence.
 Trucking companies and insurance companies regularly send investigators to the scene of the accident the day of the collision to gather evidence to try to diminish the value of your claim.

 Due to their large dimensions and heavy weight, commercial trucks may cause debilitating injuries to drivers and occupants of passenger vehicles.
 These are the most common types of injuries in truck accidents:

 - Bruising and sprains,

 - Severe lacerations and scarring,

 If you are facing a long road to recovery after a truck accident, call a truck accident attorney to discuss how you can secure compensation for your injuries and other losses.
 It may be necessary to file a personal injury lawsuitM if the truck driver’s commercial insurance provider is unwilling to treat you fairly.

-Pain and Suffering After a Truck Accident
+Compensation for Pain and Suffering After a Truck Accident

 If you were seriously hurt in a truck accident, some of your injuries may be physical.
 But the most difficult injuries from which to recover may not be visible to the naked eye.
 If you’re dealing with anxiety, depression, panic attacks, insomnia, or post-traumatic stress disorder, a lawyer can help you understand your rights under Texas law to be compensated for your pain and suffering.